Explore Jobs

 Methodology

-Zippia uses publicly published information from government sources such as the Bureau of Labor Statistics (BLS), Foreign Labor Certification Data Center (FLC), and the Office of Personnel Management (OPM) to create its salary estimates.
+Zippia sources publicly available data from government entities, including the Bureau of Labor Statistics (BLS), the Foreign Labor Certification Data Center (FLC), and the Office of Personnel Management (OPM) to develop its salary estimates.

-Once they’ve gathered the data, the team calculates a weighted average for each job title they’re estimating a salary for.
-For more details on our salary estimates, you can read the detailed methodology.
+After gathering this data, the team computes a weighted average for each job title for which they estimate salaries.
+For further details on our salary estimates, please refer to our detailed methodology.

-Highest-Paying Types Of Licensed Practical Nurse Jobs FAQs
+FAQs: Highest-Paying Types Of Licensed Practical Nurse Jobs

 1. What is the highest-paid licensed practical nurse job?